srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     private readonly static string s_serviceConnectionString = "<your service connection string>";
     ```

 1. Replace `<your service connection string>` with the IoT Hub **iothubowner** shared access policy primary connection string that you save earlier in this lab.

     You should have saved the output generated by the lab15-setup.azcli setup script during Exercise 1.

     > **Note**: You may be curious as to why the **iothubowner** shared policy is used rather than the **service** shared policy.
 The answer is related to the IoT Hub permissions assigned to each policy.
-The **service** policy has the **ServiceConnect** permission and is usually used by back-end cloud sercives.
+The **service** policy has the **ServiceConnect** permission and is usually used by back-end cloud services.
 It confers the following rights:
     >
     > * Grants access to cloud service-facing communication and monitoring endpoints.
     > * Grants permission to receive device-to-cloud messages, send cloud-to-device messages, and retrieve the corresponding delivery acknowledgments.